pocesar/angular-errorlookup/README.md

   // returns [{name:'required',message:'You must fill your name',label:'your name'}]
   ```

-* `ErrorLookup.remove()`

-* `ErrorLookup.add(scope: Scope, name: String, model: ngModel, attr: $attr, groupName: String, label: String)`

-  This method is boring as hell.
-Long parameter list and you shouldn't need to call it manually if you use the
-  directives.
-You need to provide everything to the function or it breaks.

-  * `scope`: the current scope
-  * `name`: the name of the ng-model, it automatically defaults to the string inside `ng-model="this.one.here"`
-  * `model`: the model itself (ngModelController) or ngFormController if you add a form model to it
-  * ``

 * `ErrorLookup.errors(group: String, pick: Array = [])`

   Returns an object with all the error functions from above.
 If you define an array in pick, you can retrieve